ayushgupta4002/Testify-1.0/README.md

 Contributions are welcome!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

-Please make sure to follow the [Contributing Guidelines](CONTRIBUTING.md) when contributing to this project.

-## License

-This project is licensed under the [MIT License](LICENSE).

 ## Conclusion

 Testify simplifies unit testing for your projects by generating testing data effortlessly.
 Enjoy hassle-free testing without the need to import or manage any packages.
 Start using Testify today and ensure the quality and reliability of your code!